-- Keeping Children Safe in Education 2021, especially part 5, child on child sexual assault and harassment - Working Together to Safeguard Children, 201815 - Sexual violence and sexual harassment between children in schools and colleges (sept 2021) - New guidance regarding sexting has been issued by the Dept for Digital, Media, Culture and Sport, in December 2020.
+- New guidance regarding sexting has been issued by the Dept for Digital, Media, Culture and Sport, in December 2020.
 This guidance is titled Sharing nudes and semi-nudes: advice for education settings working with children and young people and identifies aggravated and - experimental situations and provides guidance on how each should be dealt with.
-(See Sec 2.8 above.) - Relationships Education, Relationships and Sex Education (RSE) and Health Education, Statutory Guidance16 - Pan Sussex Child Protection & Safeguarding Procedures, specifically part 8.10, Children who Harm Other Children17 and 8.40 Sexually Active Children - NSPCC Protecting children from peer-on-peer sexual abuse18 which shares information of recognizing, responding and prevention amongst other areas. - NSPCC helpline for people who have experienced sexual abuse in an education setting which is available for young people and adults, and for anyone who works or volunteers in a school setting and needs support and guidance19 The Report Abuse in Education helpline can be reached on 0800 136 663, on Monday to Friday 8am 10pm, or 9am 6pm at weekends.
+(See Sec 2.8 above.) - Relationships Education, Relationships and Sex Education (RSE) and Health Education, Statutory Guidance16 - Pan Sussex Child Protection & Safeguarding Procedures, specifically part 8.10, Children who Harm Other Children17 and 8.40 Sexually Active Children - NSPCC Protecting children from child-on-child sexual abuse18 which shares information of recognizing, responding and prevention amongst other areas. - NSPCC helpline for people who have experienced sexual abuse in an education setting which is available for young people and adults, and for anyone who works or volunteers in a school setting and needs support and guidance19 The Report Abuse in Education helpline can be reached on 0800 136 663, on Monday to Friday 8am 10pm, or 9am 6pm at weekends.
 It can also be contacted by email at help@nspcc.org.uk